AJ-Wuu/CodeBlood/Java.md

     * **cannot declare constructors, only invoke the constructor of the Parent Class**
     * is implemented inline and instantiated immediately
     * can access **final or effectively final** Outer method variables and parameters
+## Lambda Expressions is an inline implementation of a functional interface
 ## Interface
 * Interface is a valid reference type, can be used in type casting, and works with the ```instanceof``` operator
 * An interface can inherit another interface